 The Company’s main activities are developments and research in the field of nuclear power engineering.

-The Sosny Company copes with non-standard tasks of handling spent nuclear fuel from power, research and propulsion reactors in Russia and abroad.
+The Sosny Company copes with non-standard tasks of handling spent nuclear fuel from power, research and propulsion reactors in Russia and abroad, including:

 The Sosny Research and Development Company was established in 1992 as a partnership to support post-irradiation examinations (PIE) of spent nuclear fuel (SNF) of power-grade reactors in shielded cells at the SSC RIAR material testing facility.
 Primarily, the work included delivery of irradiated SFAs from Russian and Ukrainian NPPs to the PIE facility.
 The Company was able to invariably supply objects of research to the PIE facility for more than 15 years due to the effectiveness of the proposed logistical solutions and low cost.